-How Movus is helping dumb machines join the IoT era
+How MOVUS is helping dumb machines join the IoT era

 That means instead of sending out a human once a month, or a quarter, or a year, to spend five to 10 minutes checking that a machine is operating normally, and running the risk of a failure occurring in between checkups, someone can be dispatched when there are signs of impending failure.

-Movus provides customers with a web-based dashboard that can be accessed from a mobile device or PC.
+MOVUS provides customers with a web-based dashboard that can be accessed from a mobile device or PC.
 However, its platform is also API-enabled to allow larger businesses to integrate the system into their enterprise applications.

 For example a business can link it to an asset management system or feed it into a workforce management system to automatically trigger a maintenance process when necessary, Parsons said.

-Because the system is simple (even if the underlying technology isn't), Movus’ platform has applicability to “such a diversity” of industries, the CEO said.
+Because the system is simple (even if the underlying technology isn't), MOVUS’s platform has applicability to “such a diversity” of industries, the CEO said.

 “Every week we get a new use case,” he added.
-Rather than focusing on a particular industry, Movus is “focusing on the machines”.
+Rather than focusing on a particular industry, MOVUS is “focusing on the machines”.
 It has customers from two dozen or so different industries across Australia, New Zealand and the South Pacific, and has had sales enquiries from around the world — even as far as Iceland.

 “It doesn’t really matter where they are on the planet because if they’ve got a Wi-Fi connection then they can just connect the sensors to that and that’s the beauty of the system,” Parsons said.

-Movus was founded in 2015 and at the start of 2016 launched what Parsons describes as an MVP.
+MOVUS was founded in 2015 and at the start of 2016 launched what Parsons describes as an MVP.
 The startup spent 2016 honing the FitMachine ahead of its first commercial sale in January 2017.

 Development of the device and the software platform is ongoing.
 The current version is designed for fixed equipment such as fans, motors and pumps, but it makes sense to build a version that can be fitted to mobile assets such as tractors, excavators and bulldozers, Parsons said.